All Blacks great Dan Carter retires at the age of 38

 He won the award for the first time in 2005, meaning only his long-time team-mate Richie McCaw can match his three wins.

-Although Carter missed the 2011 World Cup win over through injury, he made amends four years later by playing all 80 minutes of New Zealand’s 34-17 win over rivals in what proved to be his final Test before he departed to the French capital.
+Although Carter missed the 2011 World Cup final win over through injury, he made amends four years later by playing all 80 minutes of New Zealand’s 34-17 win over rivals in what proved to be his final Test before he departed to the French capital.

 Exit mobile version